MicroAgenticLab/promptCollection/README.md

-# AI Prompt Collection
+# LLM utility Prompt Collections

-This repository contains a curated collection of prompts.
+This repository contains crafted collection of LLM prompts.

 ## How to Use